Installing ONLYOFFICE Workspace Community using the provided script

 curl -O https://download.onlyoffice.com/install/workspace-install.sh

-Once the download is finished, you can start the installation process.
+Once the download is complete, you can start the installation.

 Running complete installation of ONLYOFFICE Workspace Community

 You can install all ONLYOFFICE Workspace Community components and modules at once.
-To do that, run the following command:
+To do so, run the following command:

 bash workspace-install.sh -md "yourdomain.com"